hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     .. note::
         This approach will modify the shift damping to ensure a reasonable variation in the shift during a calculation.
         Updates to the shift damping will be printed within the output file, and the final shift damping written into restart files to be used in any restarted calculations.
+If no shift_damping is provided to a restarted calculation in the qmc table the final value from the restarted calculation will be used.